Azmi Mohamed: International goals

-Coaching career
+Managerial career

-Johor FA , Johor FC and Johor Darul Takzim FC
+Johor FA, Johor FC and Johor Darul Takzim FC

-In 2011 season, Azmi Mohamed entered in football management as Johor FA manager and guided the team to top 4 finish.
-Although Johor FA finished within the top spots, they couldn't put themselves for promotion spots to top flight after mid-season out of form.
-It is reported that he will leave for another Johor team, Johor FC for the 2012 season alongside K. Devan after he had talks with Persatuan Bolasepak Negeri Johor (PBNJ).
+In the 2011 season, Azmi Mohamed entered in football management as manager for Johor FA and guided the team to a top 4 finish.
+Although Johor FA finished within the top spots, they couldn't gain a promotion spot after mid-season drop in form.

-Mid season of the 2012 league campaign saw K. Devan resigned after Johor FC poor performance and the team filled second bottom of the table which meant that they were in relegation zone.
-Sazali Saidon was quickly put in-charge with Azmi Mohamed clinged his position as vice coach.
-The club managed to climb out of the relegation zone to 9th placed, two spot above the relegation zone.
+Part way through the 2012 league campaign, K. Devan resigned after Johor FC's poor, with the team at second bottom of the table which meant that they were in relegation zone.
+Sazali Saidon was quickly put in charge with Azmi Mohamed maintaining his position as vice coach.
+The club managed to climb to 9th placed, two spots above the relegation zone.

-With the appointment of the new PBNJ chairman, Tunku Mahkota of Johor (Crown Prince) Tunku Ismail Idris, Azmi Mohamed was put back as Johor FA head coach whilst Fandi Ahmad was left in-charge for the Johor club.
+With the appointment of the new PBNJ chairman, Tunku Ismail Idris, Azmi Mohamed was put back as Johor FA head coach whilst Fandi Ahmad was left in-charge for the Johor club.

-As of 30 July, PBNJ announced that Azmi Mohamed was appointed as Johor Darul Takzim FC head coach for the 2013 Malaysia Cup campaign after ex-head coach, Fandi Ahmad resigned on mutual consent with PBNJ.
+On 30 July, PBNJ announced that Azmi Mohamed was appointed as Johor Darul Takzim F.C. head coach for the 2013 Malaysia Cup campaign after ex-head coach, Fandi Ahmad resigned by mutual consent with PBNJ.

 He was announced as the new head coach of Johor Darul Takzim II F.C. from the 2014 season, the team rebranded from previous name Johor FA.

 Felda United FC

-Azmi joins Felda United F.C. as the new head coach replacing departed Irfan Bakti Abu Salim in January 2017, but resigned on 9 February 2017 after only 3 league games.
+Azmi joined Felda United F.C. as the new head coach replacing departed Irfan Bakti Abu Salim in January 2017, but resigned on 9 February 2017 after only 3 league games.